GraysonR/collegeScorecard/README.md

 * Have the feature dropdown widths be the same - IMPLEMENTED

 ### Bo
+* Lots of blank space below.
+Always goes to 0 which leaves a lot of unused space - NOT IMPLEMENTED - The white space allows for a steady baseline.
+By adjusting the range of Y the data may become misleading.
+For instance, if the range of y is 20k - 25k and on school has a value at 21k and the other at 24k.
+Then, the one at 24k seems much higher but in reality they are fairly close.
+* Didn't know I could hover until (Grayson) told me. - NOT IMPLEMENTED - Tried adding another subtitle, but it didn't look right.
+Might add if more people can't find out about functionality.
+* Have more detailed numbers when I hover - IMPLEMENTED - Changed the tooltip.

 ## Data Source
 The dataset is available from <a href="https://www.kaggle.com">Kaggle</a>.
 For my project I used Version 1, specifically the dataset from 09-2015. https://www.kaggle.com/kaggle/college-scorecard